 - Race management will not provide any electrolyte tablets (Salt/Potassium), medications (NSAIDS, etc.) to the runners.
 Please plan accordingly.

 - There are no medical personnel on hand to care for you.

-- The electrolyte drink supplied at the aid stations will be Gatorade.
+- An electrolyte drink supplied at the aid stations (TBD).
 Other drinks will be available and the food offered at the main aid stations (Long Road, Start/Finish) will be standard ultrarun items.
 If you need/require specific nutritional items please pack them in your drop bags.

 - Drop bags will be accepted on race morning.
-You can have 2 bags; Start/Finish and Long Road.
+Each entrant can have 2 bags; Start/Finish and Long Road.
 Mark your bags as either Start/Finish or Long Road.
-Please pack accordingly to what you will need at each station, waterproof bags are recommended.
+Please pack according to what you will need at each station, waterproof bags are recommended.
 Please mark each bag with aid station location, your last name, and your run number.

 - A roving safety patrol will be utilized.
 If you accept aid from the safety patrol it will be considered an act of muling and you will be pulled at the next aid station.
 However, you can accept fluids, nutritional needs from a fellow runner, an action which will not be interpreted as muling.

 - Dehydration is the most common medical problem for endurance athletes

 - It is recommended each runner carry a minimum of 50 ounces of fluid when leaving each aid station.